Quali-tv/open-m3u8/README.md

 Currently the functionality is more than sufficient for many/most(?) needs.
 However, there is still a lot of work to be done before the library attains full compliance.
 Pull requests are welcome!

+## NuGet Packages

+NuGet Packages can be found on MyGet [here](https://www.myget.org/feed/open-m3u8-cs/package/nuget/open-m3u8).

 ## Getting started

 Important: The public API is still volatile.
-It will remain subject to frequent change until a 1.0.0 release is made.
+It will remain subject to change until a 1.0.0 release is made.

 Getting started with parsing is quite easy: Get a `PlaylistParser` and specify the format.